aap82/pimatic-flic/README.md

 ### Predicate Provider

-The plugin has a predicate provider that can be used in the rules used in the following form:
+The plugin includes a predicate provider that can be used in the rules used in the following form:

     {flic} is {press-type}